Tennis elbow is caused by doing the same forceful arm movements over and over. It creates small, painful tears in the tendons in your elbow.

 Surgery to repair tennis elbow is often an outpatient surgery.
 This means you will not stay in the hospital overnight.

 You will be given medicine (sedative) to help you relax and make you sleepy.
 Numbing medicine (anesthesia) is given in your arm.
 This blocks pain during your surgery.

-You may be awake during the surgery.
+You may be awake or asleep with general anesthesia during the surgery.